 Outdoor Websites for Men

 Do you prefer the solitude of nature over the busy streets?
-If casting a line or drawing a bead on a buck sounds like a good time to you, these are the sites you should be checking out.
+If casting a line or drawing a bead on a buck sounds like a good time to you, these are the manly websites you should be checking out.

 There’s a reason Field and Stream has been around for almost 125 years.
 It’s the definitive resource on outdoor pursuits.
 With excellent photography, illustration, and top-notch writers, F&S is pretty much the resource on all things outdoors.

 Whether you’re a hunter, a fisherman, or simply someone who likes to get into the outback and rough it for a while, F&S has you covered.
-With tips, advice, and product guide, Field and Stream should be your first stop for outdoor-related pursuits.
+With tips, advice, and product guides, Field and Stream should be your first stop for mens sits about outdoor-related pursuits.

 Let’s be fair right off the bat: Field and Stream and Outdoor Life are somehow affiliated.
 I’ve never written for either of them (though I would love to, wink wink, Mr. Editor).
 I also don’t know the backstory.
 But, Outdoor Life is awesome.
-In some ways, I prefer it over Field and Stream.
+In some ways, I prefer it over Field and Stream, as it covers more badass skills and practical advice than F&S.

 Outdoor Life has as much fishing and hunting content, but there’s also a greater emphasis on camping and survival.
-The gear section is a bit more commercialized than Field and Stream, but as a result, the product reviews are choice.
+The gear section is a bit more commercialized than Field and Stream, but as a result, the reviews are choice and it’s one of the best mens websites out there.

 It might seem cliche to mention Steven Rinella at this point, but as a fellow writer, the man’s brilliant.
 When I read American Buffalo over ten years ago, I was absolutely wrapped up in the book.
 The man has a way with the written word.